datastaxdevs/workshop-intro-streaming-and-cdc/lab1/get-familiar.md

 ## Summary

 Tenants, namespaces, and topics are the basics of Pulsar.
-These things will be represented inm every interaction you have with the Broker.
+These things will be represented in every interaction you have with the Broker.
 Notice each command used the `bin` folder to execute a binary.
 This folder is where all binaries are stored.
 Let's continue to the next module where we will add and consume messages on a topic.

 Scroll to the top to navigate to the next module.